bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Yeah, I think the skill too is being able to be, and I say this from the application to oversight because this is where I really shine.
 But knowing when you can do things at the application level and when you shouldn't, and them doing `LNURL` doesn't break interoperability with `Lightning`.
 This is a scenario where, I'm not going to use the word allowable, but it's incentivized to them to be able to do it and it doesn't break anything.
-I think another interesting example, T-BAST, you guys I believe had Trampoline and Phoenix since day one.
+I think another interesting example, Tbast, you guys I believe had Trampoline and Phoenix since day one.
 This is another scenario where yes, Phoenix and Eclair, another implementation of, Eclair is another implementation of `Lightning` Node, but them adding Trampoline to their node and then to their end-users wallet, that doesn't break interoperability anywhere on the `Lightning` Network.
 That's a place where you can add application-specific logic.
 And then, NVK, you brought up LNProxy.